-Music Coordinator - Miss Earley
+Music Lead - Miss Earley

 We believe that all pupils should be exposed to the creative arts consistently throughout their education and have access to explore further opportunities in the areas of music, art and drama.
 Exploring different genres, and the work of a variety of musicians, widens and enriches their view on the world, leaving pupils with fond memories of their time at Button Lane.
 Expressing themselves through music provides children opportunities to learn an instrument, sing songs from different genres and cultures, and perform to a range of audiences.
 Music kindles all areas of a child’s development, preparing them for school readiness and enhancing their educational journey, bringing the body and mind together.